2013 Baltimore Ravens season: Week 13: vs. Pittsburgh Steelers

 The Ravens won consecutive games for the first time since September and improved to 6–6.
 Additionally, they also improved to 2–0 in Thanksgiving Day games.

-Controversy erupted in the third quarter when Steelers' head coach Mike Tomlin stood on the field along the his team's sideline as Jacoby Jones broke free on a kickoff return for a potential game breaking touchdown.
+Controversy erupted in the third quarter when Steelers' head coach Mike Tomlin stood on the field along his team's sideline as Jacoby Jones broke free on a kickoff return for a potential game breaking touchdown.
 Tomlin, with his back to the approaching play, appeared to glance over his shoulder then place his foot briefly onto the field as he jumped out of the way, causing Jones to veer inside where he was tackled.
 Several Ravens players claimed Tomlin had intentionally interfered with Jones; if officials had agreed, a touchdown could have been awarded to the Ravens based on the palpably unfair act.
 However, no penalty was called for interference or for standing in the white border area reserved for the officiating crew.
 On December 4, 2013, the NFL fined Tomlin $100,000.